pallucs/PTMGPT2/README.md

 <p>python 3.11.3 <br> transformers 4.29.2 <br> scikit-learn 1.2.2 <br> pytorch 2.0.1 <br> pytorch-cuda 11.7</p>

 <h3>Basic Usage</h3>
-• Model: This folder hosts a sample model designed to predict PTM sites from given protein sequences, illustrating PTMGPT2’s application.
+<p>• Model: This folder hosts a sample model designed to predict PTM sites from given
+protein sequences, illustrating PTMGPT2’s application.<br>
-• Tokenizer: This folder contains a sample tokenizer responsible for tokenizing protein sequences, including handcrafted tokens for specific amino acids or motifs.
+• Tokenizer: This folder contains a sample tokenizer responsible for tokenizing protein sequences, including handcrafted tokens for specific amino acids or motifs.<br>
-• Inference.ipynb: This file provides executable code for applying PTMGPT2 model and tokenizer to predict PTM sites, serving as a practical guide for users to apply the model to their datasets.
+• Inference.ipynb: This file provides executable code for applying PTMGPT2 model and tokenizer to predict PTM sites, serving as a practical guide for users to apply the model to their datasets.</p>